xiaoyang-sde/knowledge-base/docs/operating-systems/04-concurrency.md

 ## Semaphore

 The semaphore is an object with an integer value that could be manipulated with the `sem_wait()` and `sem_post()` routines.
-The semaphore is initialized to a specifc integer that represents the number of resources that will be given away immediately after initialization.
+The semaphore is initialized to a specific integer that represents the number of resources that will be given away immediately after initialization.

 - The `sem_wait()` routine decrements the value of the semaphore by 1 and waits if the value of the semaphore is negative.
 - The `sem_post()` routine increments the value of the semaphore by 1 and wakes a waiting thread.